 In these videos, I break down the 10 things I see independent artists do — or fail to do — that leads to underachieving in their music careers.
 Here are the top 10 marketing mistakes independent musicians make.
 Read the post.

 We’re still in various stages of lockdown, so this February, why not sign up for the RPM Challenge or February Album Writing Month and create an entire album of new music in 28 days?
 Read the post.

 With Spotify canvas, you can include short looping videos that will play while your music streams.
 It’s a great way to increase shares and engagement, and it’s easy to use.
 Read the post.

-Kick 2020 off right by making achievable goals and plans now.
-Use this list to help you decide where to put your time and energy to set music goals for 2020 and make it your best music year ever.
+Get 2021 started right by adjusting your music career goals and plans to make the most of the continued lockdown.
+Use this list to get the ideas flowing and help you decide where to put your time and energy.
 Read the post.

 In part three of our DIY music business series, you’ll learn to leverage key services and expertise to help you delegate promotion, sales, and marketing tasks so you can grow your music career.
 Read the post.

 In part two of our DIY music business series, we focus on live music event roles.
 Learn how to leverage key services and expertise to help you delegate work so you can focus on creating and performing music.
 Read the post.